Timowa-crtl/podcast_player/README.md

-# Raspberry Pi Podcast Player v12
+# Raspberry Pi Podcast Player v13

-A reliable, hardware-controlled podcast player for Raspberry Pi with automatic episode management.
+A reliable, hardware-controlled podcast player for Raspberry Pi with automatic episode management using mpg123.

 ## Features